-A while ago, I shared an article on SEO optimization using Google Search console.
+A while ago, I shared an article on The Ultimate Guide to Google Search Console.
 Adding to that tutorial, here I’m sharing how to find 404 pages on your blog using a free Google tool called Google search console.

 Google Panda impacted ShoutMeLoud’s traffic by as much as 20%, if not more, and to recover from the Google panda effect, I’m working on a fix for all broken links on my blog.
 There are many things which I will be doing along with it, and I will be sharing my experience and tutorials on this ‘journey’.